CompTIA 220-1201 Practice Test

 Explanation:

-Contactless payments (e.g., Apple Pay, Google Pay)
+Contactless payments (e.g., Google Pay, Apple Pay)

-Pairing Bluetooth devices quickly
+Pairing Bluetooth devices by simply tapping them together

-A. Wired connections between several devices → NFC is wireless.
+A. Wired connections between several devices:

 Which of the following is the best to use when testing a file for potential malware?